Seahawks linebacker Bobby Wagner on death of George Floyd: ‘I’m hurting and pissed off, like everybody else’

 He’d hoped, though, for more progress than he felt this week’s events indicated has been made.
 But Wagner says continuing to talk — and listen — is more important than ever.

-“There just has to be raised awareness in my opinion of what is going on,’’ Wagner said.
+“There just has to be raised awareness in my opinion of what is going on,’’ he said.
 “What’s going on has to mean something to you because, you know, we sit on here and something like this happens.
 And we, you know, do the post on Instagram, put our messages (out), write our messages, everybody’s sincere, everybody’s understanding of the situation.
 And then, after a week or two, everything kind of goes back to status quo for everybody else, but not for Black people.
 They still have those images in their head, they still have those, those thoughts, they still have those fears of worrying and thinking, could that have been me.
 And so, that’s why I say I really feel like people just need to understand everybody’s experience especially the Black experience, because it hasn’t been great.’’